-An active body that endures rigorous training demands for a stronger base, at the ankle.
+An active body that ensures rigorous training demands for a stronger base, at the ankle.
 Do we not understand the importance of a firm base and balance in a game of Jenga?
 Similarly, to keep our towering body from collapsing during a physical activity, it is necessary to have a pair of dependable and stronger ankles, for that winning performance.
 Hence to make the ankles strong and tough, you need to do ankle strengthening exercises regularly.

 Runners, generally, undergo strength training routines to induce muscle contraction in order to build strength, anaerobic endurance and increase the size of skeletal muscles.
 In addition to that, strength training workouts provide functional benefits as well.